 92 percent of the schools surveyed stated they are unable to continue school meals if donors pulled out.

-School meals is one part of a larger School Health and Nutrition (SHN) programme that was expanded in 2006.
+School meals is just one part of a larger School Health and Nutrition (SHN) programme which was expanded in 2006.
 SHN requires a collaboration between Education, Agriculture and Health to succeed.
 There is a policy, strategy and guidelines to assure that everyone is clear on roles and goals.

-This article overviews the beginning stages of the development process and provides you with some of the steps along the way highlighting a few successes and challenges.
-An update has been added in 2020 to provide you with links to organisations that have continued to work with Permaculture to sustain SHN.
+From 2006-2011, Stacia Nordin, from Never Ending Food, worked with the German organization (GIZ) to help strengthen and build the capacity of the SHN program throughout Malawi.
+This post gives an overview of the beginning stages of the development process and provides you with some of the steps along the way highlighting a few successes and challenges.
+An update has been added in 2020 to provide you with links to organizations that have continued to work with Permaculture to sustain SHN.